wp-plugins/ewww-image-optimizer/readme.txt

 * bundled jquery and jquery-ui for using bulk functions on older WP versions
 * use 32-bit jpegtran binary on 'odd' 64-bit linux servers
 * rewrote debugging functionality, also available on bulk operations now
+* increased compatibility back to 2.8 - nope no one is actually using that, but just in case...

 = 1.4.0 =
 * fixed bug with missing 'nice' not detected properly